CYBAVO/ios_wallet_sdk_sample/README.md

             }
         }
         ```
-    5. You can also clear NumericPinCodeInputView current input by clear()
+    5. You can also use `NumericPinCodeInputView.clear()`to clear current input
         ```swift
         pinInputView.clear()
         ```